 - Classic Motorcycles: including a rare 1904 Aurora (view the motorcycle gallery)

 - Veteran bicycles: including a penny farthings and a boneshaker (view the bicycle gallery)

-- Agricultural exhibits: Steam engine, working Chaff Cutter, living van and tractors (view the agriculturals gallery)
+- Agricultural exhibits: Steam engine, working Chaff Cutter, living van and tractors (view the agricultural gallery)

 Richard Shuttleworth’s DH60X still flies in The Collection’s airshows.

-Our exhibits arewithin six large hangars and the engineering workshop (EW not only to the public due to COVID 19).
+Our exhibits are within six large hangars and the engineering workshop (EW not only to the public due to COVID 19).
 Follow the links below to explore the themes of each hangar.
-Please nore, as Shuttleworth is home to a living, working collection exhibits may not always be found in the same place.
-Please ask in our Visitor Centre if looking for a specific exhibit, please ask our Visitor Centre team.
+Please note, as Shuttleworth is home to a living, working collection exhibits sometimes change location.
+If you are looking for a specific exhibit, please ask our Visitor Centre team.